I think fleece to sweater/afghan would be the marathon, but this has to qualify as at least a mile run (and I really hate running!).

 Finally the knitting!

-Just a Beanie by Abby Tohline, worked over more stitches, to account for the lighter weight yarn.
+I used the pattern Just a Beanie by Abby Tohline, worked over more stitches, to account for the lighter weight yarn.
 I used 132, which fits snugly with just enough stretch.

 The decreases were started after 8 inches rather than the recommended 9 (I had forgotten to take the pattern to knit night and took a guess), I like my own hats a little longer, so ears are fully tucked inside but I modelled it and checked on other images and have been reassured it is the right length.
 For extra cosiness the brim can always be flipped down to cover the ears and neck.